-|IT Based Tactics||✓|
+IT Based Tactics||✓|

-In an effort to reduce prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
+  Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 Demand reduction tactics used in the county include reverse stings and the disclosure of sex buyer identities.
-For example, in May of 2012 police conducted a five-day web-based sting which resulted in 76 arrests.
+For example, in May, 2012 police conducted a five-day web-based sting which resulted in 76 arrests.
 In 2007, police began using cameras and decoys to gather evidence against male sex buyers—the identities of arrestees were released to the media.